 Affected platforms:

-Resolution: This issue was resolved in the out-of-band update KB5004760.
+Resolution: This issue was resolved in the out-of-band update KB5001649.
 It is a cumulative update, so you do not need to apply any previous update before installing it.
-KB5004760 is now available on the Microsoft Update Catalog and must be manually downloaded and installed.
+You will need to Check for updates to install KB5001649 and might need to also select Download and Install.
+For instructions on how to Check for updates, please see Update Windows 10.
 You can import this update into Windows Server Update Services (WSUS) manually.
 See the Microsoft Update Catalog for instructions.
+Note KB5001649 is cumulative and addresses both the issue above and the issue addressed in the March 15, 2021 out-of-band release for the APC_INDEX_MISMATCH error with a blue screen. |

 Affected platforms: